0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python/README.md

 A note: It doesn't matter if the files that are being encrypted different of types if they are the same size.
 Splunk's researchers used a file corpus for their data, which is a collection of different text documents.
 File types are identified by the OS via the magic bytes at the start of the file.
 The filetype and the substance of its contents are irrelevant in regard to the time it takes to encrypt the file, only the size is important.

-**The Outcome:**
+**On its first run, Pathbyter encrypted 5gb / 10,000 Files in 77.75 seconds in a VScode terminal on my Chromebook.**

 ![ALT text](imgs/chromebookspeedtest.png)

+**Over the course of the next 5 runs Pathbyter averaged 78.75 seconds**

-**On its first run, Pathbyter encrypted 5gb / 10,000 Files in 77.75 seconds in a VScode terminal on my Chromebook.** To meaningfully contrast with Splunk's runtimes, we take Pathbyter's runtime of 77.75 and scale up by ten.
+To meaningfully contrast with Splunk's runtimes, we take Pathbyter's runtime of 77.75 and scale up by ten.
 So, we multiply 77.75 by 10 and divide by 60.
 We get 12.95, which is 12:57 seconds.

 With a total runtime of 12:57, Pathbyter would have placed third in Splunk's testing, which is more than 3 times faster than the median encryption speed of the ransomware Splunk tested.